trackmatic/trackmatic-documentation/_posts/2017-08-26-contract_name_changes.md

 ## Data Ownership

-`geofence' property in the data ownership element has been changed to `location`
+`geofence` property in the data ownership element has been changed to `location`

 ### Before